ian-fisher-developer/qt-qml/3_custom_slider/README.md

 ## Description

-The third exercise builds on the adjustable table exercise, replacing the standard QML slider control with a custom slider.
+Builds on the adjustable table exercise, replacing the standard QML slider control with a custom slider.

+QtWidgets applications generally have a consistent look and feel no matter who created them.
+QML provides for highly customized items.

+## Implementation Highlights

-The custom slider started life as a copy of Qt's BasicSlider.qml, and then the tinkering began, replacing the handle with images, adding color annotation, and getting the layout details right.
+The custom slider started life as a copy of Qt's BasicSlider.qml, and then the tinkering began, replacing the handle with images, adding some unusual color annotation, and getting the layout details right.

 The custom slider is a drop-in replacement for the standard slider.

 ## Tests

-The same google-test suite from exercise two defines the variability of the adjustable table model dimensions.
+The same google-test suite from a previous exercise defines the variability of the adjustable table model dimensions.

 ```
 [==========] Running 9 tests from 1 test suite.